InRule/DevOpsServices/doc/Barium.md

 <add key="BariumLive.ApprovalUrlField" value="CICDApprovalURL"/> <!--You can pass any field name so long as it's the same end-to-end-->
 ````

-This is what a Barium Live approval process looks like.
+This is what a Barium Live approval process looks like below.
 If you are already a Barium Live user, [click here](PromotionApproval.bmap) to download the process example for your own environment.

 ![Barium Live Approval Process Model](../images/BariumLiveApprovalProcessModel2.png)

 Configure your start event message to accept the static URL from the CI/CD service.
-Not the names match the example above:
+Note the names match the example above:

 ![Event Message](../images/BariumLiveEventMessage.png)

 Add your approval form with a single field in a form.
-Once you have this working, you can design your process the way you like:
+Once you have this working, you can design your forms and process the way you like:

 ![ApprovalForm](../images/BariumLiveApprovalForm.png)

 Most of what you need should be preserved in the example provided above.
 Note that the process instance contains a Script Service.
-If you do not have access to the script service, reach out to support or services team.
+If you do not have access to the script service, reach out to your support or services team.
 The script service uses the approval link to complete the approval process.

 ![ApprovalScript](../images/BariumLiveApproveScript.png)